 Murder & Ghosts of Margam Castle

 In 1898, what was described as one of the most awful crimes took place on the Margam Castle Estate.
 Robert Scott (39), the head gamekeeper, discovered a poacher while doing his rounds.
-Scott had sighted the poacher who had made a gap in the wall and was now inside the grounds.
-The poacher realising he had been caught ran back towards the gap, at the same time Robert Scott too ran towards it, hoping to cut the poacher off.
-Scott managed to get to the gap first only to see that the poacher had a shotgun, which he did not hesitate to fire at Scott’s face.
-The result was horrible with the dislocation of the lower jaw and the shattering of the facial bones.
-This did not kill him though, and he managed to struggle for some distance before collapsing.
+Scott had sighted the poacher, who had made a gap in the wall and was now inside the grounds.
+The poacher realising he had been caught, ran back towards the gap, and at the same time, Robert Scott too ran towards it, hoping to cut the poacher off.
+Scott managed to get to the gap first, only to see that the poacher had a shotgun, which he did not hesitate to fire at Scott’s face.
+The result was horrible, with the dislocation of the lower jaw and the shattering of the facial bones.
+This did not kill him, though, and he managed to struggle for some distance before collapsing.
 This is when the poacher caught up to him and leaned across the wall to take another shot, this time hitting Scott in the shoulder.
-The poacher then took off and Scott died alone.
+The poacher then took off, and Scott died alone.

 Poaching was rife on Margam Estate as there was plenty of game to be found.
 Many gamekeepers and assistants had been attacked before, with one even having been beaten and tied up to a tree.
 No attack had been as deadly as this one.

 Sadly Robert Scott’s wife was left behind with a small child, and his widow not even being allowed to view his body due to the horrific damage.